 Just wait for the last step and that is to mix or fluff everything lightly so that the rice mixes with the vegetable and serve fresh.

-So that my friends are How You Make Quick Restaurant Style Vegetable Biryani and if you’re vegan, you can substitute ghee with more olive oil or a little bit of coconut oil and yogurt with a vegan yogurt option.
+So that my friends is How You Make Quick Restaurant Style Vegetable Biryani and if you’re vegan, you can substitute ghee with more olive oil or a little bit of coconut oil and yogurt with a vegan yogurt option.

 I’ve been making vegetable biryani for ages and I’ve perfected this recipe after many hit n trials.